jobyh/tool_jasmine/README.md

 In order to satisfy security requirements and mitigate potential data loss JavaScript specs must be contained within PHP files.
 This is so they can only be accessed from an initialised Behat ([acceptance testing](https://docs.moodle.org/dev/Running_acceptance_test)) site.
 You will have defined the URL base of this site in `$CFG->behat_wwwroot` before initialising Behat.
 Developer debugging must also be enabled in your `config.php` file and you must be logged in as an administrator.
 The username / password for the administrator account in the Behat site is automatically configured during Behat initialisation and is `admin`, `admin`.

 ## Writing specs

+**Note:** For examples using AMD, YUI and JS in the global namespace check out the example spec file `tests/behat/fixtures/jasmine/example_spec.php`

 Spec files must end with the `_spec.php` suffix.
 You may find it a useful convention to keep a 1:1 association between your JS modules and specs.
 E.g. the following example tests an AMD module called `mymodule` found in a local plugin `foo`: